 Why did you make Natron free of charge?¶

-Our original motives were to create a tool for people who needed it and that may felt left-aside by the software editor’s pricing plans.
-These users include but are not limited to:
+Our original motives were to create a tool for people who needed it and that may felt left-aside by the software editors pricing plans, that is:

 - Students who want to learn compositing at home